icecubenz/mautic-advanced-templates-bundle/README.md

 This plugin uses Twig v3.

-There is a high probability it is compatible with other environments, but we never tested it.

 ### Features

 * TWIG templates could be used in the emails.
 Just create an email and put your TWIG template between special tags: